What Are Employee Share Option Schemes?

 Save As You Earn Schemes (SAYE)

-As an approved scheme, the employee receives income tax and NICs relief.
+As an approved scheme, subject to satisfaction of certain conditions, the employee receives income tax and NICs relief.

 Share Incentive Plans (SIP)